facebookarchive/fbpush/README.md

-# FBPUSH
+# fbpush
-**FBPUSH** is a CLI tool to push config files to Juniper network devices.
+**fbpush** is a CLI tool to push config files to Juniper network devices.

 ## Requirements
-FBPUSH requires or works with
+fbpush requires or works with
 * Mac OS X or Linux
 * Python 2.6.* or 2.7.*